PittNAIL/pittnail.github.io/content/projects/index.md

 ---

-### Zero-shot Learning for Clinical Natural Language Processing
+### Zero-Shot Learning for Clinical Natural Language Processing

 The lack of gold standard datasets is the biggest bottleneck for Clinical Natural Language Processing (NLP).
 This project will apply zero-shot learning (ZSL) approaches to Clinical NLP and